[HISTORY: Adopted by the City Council of the City of Beacon as indicated in article histories. Amendments noted where applicable.]

-An Energize NY Benefit Financing Program is hereby established by the City of Beacon, whereby EIC, acting on its behalf, may provide funds to qualified property owners, in accordance with the procedures set forth under this article, to finance the acquisition, construction and installation of renewable energy systems and energy efficiency improvements and the verification of the installation of such systems and improvements.
+An Energize NY Benefit Financing Program is hereby established by the City of Beacon, whereby EIC acting on its behalf pursuant to the municipal agreement, may provide funds to qualified property owners in accordance with the procedures set forth under this article, to finance the acquisition, construction and installation of renewable energy systems and energy efficiency improvements and the verification of the installation of such systems and improvements.

 Any property owner in the City of Beacon may submit an application to EIC on such forms as have been prepared by EIC and made available to property owners on the website of EIC and at the City of Beacon offices.

-Every application submitted by a property owner shall be reviewed by EIC, acting on behalf of the City of Beacon, which shall make a positive or negative determination on such application based upon the criteria for making a financing enumerated in Subsection A of § 106-5 of this article.
+Every application submitted by a property owner shall be reviewed by EIC acting on behalf of the City of Beacon, which shall make a positive or negative determination on such application based upon the criteria for making a financing enumerated in § 106-5 of this article.
 EIC may also request further information from the property owner where necessary to aid in its determination.

-The proposed energy efficiency improvements and/or renewable energy systems are determined to be cost-effective by the Authority;
+The proposed energy efficiency improvements and/or renewable energy systems are determined to be cost effective based on guidelines issued by the Authority;

-Sufficient funds are available to provide to the property owner;
+Sufficient funds are available from EIC to provide financing to the property owner;

 The property owner is current in payments on any existing mortgage;